-Revising Standard : The student will revise a effectiveness. and refine the draft for clarity and LA.1112.3.3.2 nd logic by maintaining central themoingful relationships among ideas; e, idea, or unifying point and LA.1112.3.3.3 - creating precision and interest by elaborating ideas through supporting details (e.g., facts, statistics, expert opinions, anecdotes), a variety of sentence structures, creative language devices, and modifying word choices using resources and reference materials (e.g., dictionary, thesaurus) to select more effective and precise language; and LA.1112.3.3.4 - applying appropr checklists, rubric iate tools or strategies to evaluate and d refine the draft (e.g., peer review, Eı nglish Language Proficiency Standar rds Beginning: The student will revise the draft by: - re-reading grade level compositions regarding a topic or a theme to complete descriptions of the topic, characters, and events; - developing additional supporting details; - improving the organization of related ideas. - using basic tools, such as peer review or checklists.
+Revising Standard : The student will revise a effectiveness. and refine the draft for clarity and The student will revise by: LA.910.3.3.1 - evaluating the draft for development of ideas and content, logical organization, voice, point of view, word choice, and sentence variation; LA.910.3.3.2 - creating clarity and logic by maintaining central theme, idea, or unifying point and developing meaningful relationships among ideas; LA.910.3.3.3 - creating precision and interest by elaborating ideas through supporting details (e.g., facts, statistics, expert opinions, anecdotes), a variety of sentence structures, creative language devices, and modifying word choices using resources and reference materials (e.g., dictionary, thesaurus) to select more effective and precise language; and LA.910.3.3.4 - applying appropriate tools or strategies to evaluate and refine the draft (e.g., peer review, checklists, rubrics).
+E nglish Language Proficiency Standa rds Beginning: The student will revise the draft by: - re-reading grade level compositions regarding a topic or a theme to complete descriptions of the topic, characters, and events; - developing additional supporting details; - improving the organization of related ideas. - using basic tools, such as peer review or checklists.
 Intermediate: The student will revise the draft by: - re-reading grade level compositions to complete descriptions of the topic, characters, and events, where appropriate; to develop supporting details - improving the organization of related ideas; - modifying some word choices and reference information to select more effective language.
-Advanced: The student will revise by: evaluating the draft to maintain a consistent point of view; to clarify or elaborate ideas and descriptions by using precise words and adding details, anecdotes, illustrations, or examples; ensuring an organizational pattern that reinforces the topic (for example, chronological order, cause and effect, process, order of importance, and comparison and contrast); for grade level language choices; using varied sentence structure (for example, using absolute phrases and/ or infinitive phrases), and using repetition of words, phrases, and sentence structures to reinforce important ideas; using teacher guided revisions and corrective feedback or rubrics.
+Advanced: The student will revise the draft by: - evaluating the draft to maintain a consistent point of view; to clarify or elaborate ideas and descriptions by using precise words and adding details, anecdotes, illustrations, or examples; - ensuring an organizational pattern that reinforces the topic (for example, chronological order, cause and effect, process, order of importance, and comparison and contrast); for grade level language choices; - using varied sentence structure (for example, using absolute phrases and/ or infinitive phrases), and using repetition of words, phrases, and sentence structures to reinforce important ideas; - using teacher guided revisions and corrective feedback or rubrics.

 Editing for Language Conventions Standard : The student will edit and correct the draft for standard language conventions.
-The student will ed lit for correct use of: LA.1112.3.4.1 - spelling, using spelling rules, orthographic patterns, generalizations, knowledge of root words, prefixes, suffixes, knowledge of Greek, Latin, and Anglo-Saxon root words, and knowledge of foreign words commonly used in English (laissez faire, croissant); LA.1112.3.4.2 - capitalization, including names of academic courses and proper adjectives; LA.1112.3.4.3 - punctuation, including commas, colons, semicolons, apostrophes, dashes, quotation marks, parentheses, ellipses, brackets, and underlining or italics; LA.1112.3.4.4 - grammar and usage, including but not limited to parts of speech, verb tense, noun/ pronoun agreement, subject/verb agreement, pronoun/antecedent agreement, parallel structure, modifier placement, comparative and superlative adjectives and adverbs, and unintended shift in person or tense; and
+The student will edit for correct use of: LA.910.3.4.1 - spelling, using spelling rules, orthographic patterns, generalizations, knowledge of root words, prefixes, suffixes, knowledge of Greek, Latin, and Anglo-Saxon root words, and knowledge of foreign words commonly used in English (laissez faire, croissant); LA.910.3.4.2 - capitalization, including names of academic courses and proper adjectives; LA.910.3.4.3 - punctuation, including commas, colons, semicolons, apostrophes, dashes, quotation marks, and underlining or italics;